Analyst-Idris/Nova-Retail-Solutions-Microsoft-Excel/README.md

 **5. Key Metrics Tracking:** To provide an overview of essential business metrics, including total sales, units sold, and average price, for measuring overall business performance and guiding strategic decisions.

+## Data Exploration:

+**1. Transaction ID:** A unique identifier assigned to each sales transaction for tracking and reference.

+**2. Date:** The specific date on which the transaction took place.

+**3. Customer ID:** A unique identifier assigned to each customer to differentiate individual buyers.

+**4. Gender:**  The gender of the customer who made the purchase.

+**5. Age:** The age of the customer at the time of the transaction.

+**6. Product Category: ** The type of product purchased, categorized as Beauty, Clothing, or Electronics.

+**7. Quantity:** The number of units of the product bought in the transaction.

+**8. Price per Unit:** The cost of a single unit of the purchased product.

+**9. Total Amount:**  The total value of the transaction.